 What do you mean with "if the user tweaks the camera settins correctly"?
 What does the user need to do to cook the images?

 To cook the raw sensor inside the camera, the user needs to do some things correctly: A good manual white balance adjust, first setting the Kelvin scale which adjusts amber/blue and then the Green/Magenta bias depending of the light source.
 The user must chose the correct amount of shadow lifting among the Cook picture styles options, my advice is to load the versions 1, 3 and 6 or 0, 2 and 5 or 1, 3 and 5.
 These are the recomended versions to load to the three available custom picture styles slots in Canon cameras.
 Then you chose the best for the light situation considering how much you want to lift the shadows and adjust the contrast of the picture style according to the light differences in the image.
 Lowering contrast increases dynamic range, increasing contrast removes the flat look, there will be a best point for a balance in between.
 Sometimes increasing the contrast in camera is better than decreasing it, the user needs to perceive this.
+Try contrast from -2 to +2, step by step.
 To do a good exposure with ISO, Shutter and Aperture is important because errors in exposure can hurts the perfect point.
 A tip is to set the brigtness of the camera LCD to 6 between 0 and 7 and use a loupe to avoid the ambient light and perceive the global look.
 You need to be good in the image capture moment, it is easy, you just need to practice to get it to flow.
 If you commit some small mistakes some corrections in post production works ok, just do your best.
 For the same image, I perceived that the shadows in the camera LCD are a little darker comparing to what I see in the TN computer monitor, and more close to what I see in the IPS monitor, so pay attention to this.